Philippine High School for the Arts: Academics and Student Life

 It is estimated that the government spends around Ph₱ 500,000.00 (US$11,000 in 2012) per student in his or her stay in the school.
 Upon graduation, scholars pursuing higher education are obligated to enroll in an arts course.
 Similar to other specialized schools, graduating batches have names.
 The first batch that graduated in 1979 was named in honor of National Artist Guillermo Tolentino.

 Controversy

-Due to numerous sexual abuse allegations, DepEd insisted and requested help from the NBI to investigate the school immediately in accordance with the letter sent by Vice President and Secretary of Education Sarah Duterte on July 11, 2022.
+Due to numerous sexual abuse allegations, DepEd insisted and requested help from the NBI to investigate the school immediately in accordance with the letter sent by Vice President and Secretary of Education Sara Duterte on July 11, 2022.

 At the end of the investigation, the NBI identified three suspects: a senior student, a teacher, and a male dormitory parent.
 The school administration also responded to the issue saying that they will ensure that this will not happen again and promised to provide a good learning environment for their students.